Alphaismo/LuminaInsignus-Prototypes/README.md

 Aegonian and entirety of THEA Discord - Inspiring me.

-Silver Sokolova - Raiizy pulled a gun on me to credit her ;-;
+Silver Sokolova - Raiizy pulled a gun on me to credit her as i did anyone else ;-;